SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

             .build();
 }
 ```
-The constructor accepts the name which is used to connect to it by the clients.
+The constructor accepts the name which is used for connecting clients.
 This name
 is passed to the `inProcess()` method of the `io.spine.server.Server` class.

-<p class="note">The `Server.inProcess(String)` method creates a `Builder` initialized for in-process
-gRPC communications, which is normally used for testing.
+<p class="note">The examples uses in-process gRPC communications (which are normally used
-The example used in-process communications in the production code for simplicity.
+in testing) in the production code for the  sake of simplicity.
 A real-world application would use a `Server` instance exposed via a TCP/IP port.</p>

-Once we have the `Server.Builder` instance, we add the Hello Context via its builder
+Once we have the `Server.Builder` instance (returned by the `inProcess()` method),
-to the constructed `Server` instance.
+we add the Hello Context via its builder to the constructed `Server` instance.

 The remaining code of our `Server` class declares `start()` and `shutdown()` methods that
 simply delegate calls to the wrapped `io.spine.server.Server` instance.